Love in the Time of Monsters

-Love in the Time of Monsters is a 2014 comedy horror film directed by Matt Jackson and starring Doug Jones, Kane Hodder, Mike McShane, Shawn Weatherly and Heather Rae Young.
+Love in the Time of Monsters is a 2014 comedy horror film directed by Matt Jackson and starring Doug Jones, Kane Hodder, Mike McShane, Shawn Weatherly and Heather Rae El Moussa (under her maiden name Heather Rae Young).
 It was produced and distributed by TBC Films and Indican Pictures respectively.
 It premiered at the Cinequest Film Festival and was released on DVD and VOD in the U.S. and Canada on February 17, 2015.

 The title is a play on Love in the Time of Cholera, a novel by Gabriel García Márquez.